Reading railway station

-Reading is the ninth-busiest station in the UK outside London, and the second busiest interchange station outside London, with over 3.8 million passengers changing trains at the station annually.
+Reading is the ninth busiest railway station in the UK outside London and the second busiest interchange station outside London.

 The station is managed by Network Rail and is served by four train operating companies: Great Western Railway, CrossCountry, South Western Railway and the Elizabeth line.

 History

 Original station

 The first Reading station was opened on 30 March 1840 as the temporary western terminus of the original line of the Great Western Railway (GWR).
 The time taken to travel from London to Reading was reduced to one hour and five minutes, less than a quarter of the time taken by the fastest stagecoach.
 The line was extended to its intended terminus at Bristol in 1841.
 As built, Reading station was a typical Brunel-designed single-sided intermediate station, with separate up and down platforms situated to the south of the through tracks and arranged so that all up trains calling at Reading had to cross the route of all down through trains.

 In 1844, the Great Western Hotel was opened across the Forbury Road for people visiting the town.
 It is thought to be the oldest surviving railway hotel in the world.
 New routes soon joined the London to Bristol line, with the line from Reading to Newbury and Hungerford opening in 1847, and the line to Basingstoke in 1848.

-Between 1865 and 1867, a station building, built of buff bricks from Coalbrookdale with Bath Stone dressings, and incorporating a tower and clock, was constructed for the Great Western Railway.
-Sources differ as to whether this was a new building, or remodelling of an earlier Brunel building.
-In 1898 the single sided station layout was replaced by a conventional design with 'up', 'down' and 'relief' platforms linked by a pedestrian subway.